appsecnz/appsecnz.github.io/conference/speakers.md

 #### Abstract

 This session will show how we can use Azure API Management to leverage better security for your APIs.
-Expect everything around hardening security of your services, with demo’s, best practices, and tips and tricks from the field.
+Expect everything around hardening security of your services, with demos, best practices, and tips and tricks from the field.

 #### Description